touhid-io/content_automation_backend/README.md

 3. It loads encrypted user tokens.
 4. It decrypts tokens using Fernet-based encryption.
 5. It publishes the post to Facebook.
+6. It immediately marks the post as `Published` and sets `facebook_publish_status` to `Published`.
-6. If Telegram credentials are available, it also publishes to Telegram.
+7. If Telegram credentials are available, it also publishes to Telegram.
-7. It updates the post status to `Published`.
+8. It updates `telegram_publish_status` to `Published`, `Skipped`, or `Failed` accordingly.
-8. It sends a success notification to the admin Telegram chat.
+9. It sends a success notification to the admin Telegram chat.

 ---